SpamWatch/SpamWatchAPI-Docs/source/index.html.md

 The API uses API keys to allow access to the API.
 You can get a API key in the [Support Chat](https://t.me/SpamWatchSupport).

-The API expects for the API key to be included in all API requests to the server in a header that looks like the following:
+The API expects the API key to be included in all API requests to the server in a header that looks like the following:

 `Authorization: Bearer $API_KEY`

 <aside class="notice">
-You must replace <code>API_KEY</code> with your personal API key.
+You must replace <code>API_KEY</code> with your API key.
 </aside>